datashield/datashield-infrastructure/README.md

 the firewall will not be installed.
 The datashield test data and projects will also be installed using this environment for running the datashield package tests against.

+##### datashield_db_server

+This is a puppet environment used to install the database servers, i.e. MySQL and MongoDB but not Opal or datashield.
+This may be useful if you would like your database servers and hence data on a different machine or VM from Opal and datasheild.

 ### Vagrant VM examples

 These Vagrantfile examples can be used to create datashield VMs and sets of VMs.
 The VMs are create with virtual box and